Welcome! There's a place here in the School of Education for you — whether you are a future student or past alum.

 Our students and faculty members are involved in cutting-edge issues.
 For example, the Department of Reading and Language Arts faculty have been working to address the changing landscape of literacy instruction in light of the Common Core Standards and other reforms through recently published books and articles.
 Students in the Department of Higher Education recently organized and participated in “Speak, Listen, and Reflect”, a two-day retreat to share their personal narratives and identities, and reflect on issues of privilege and oppression as individuals and professionals within Student Affairs.

-Students and faculty are committed to reshaping the face of education and its diverse fields.
-Syracuse was the first research institution in the nation to create a dual certification inclusive elementary education program.
-Faculty secure research funds from NASA, the National Science Foundation, the Taishoff Foundation, the NLM Family Foundation, the Hussman Foundation, the Spencer Foundation, the U.S. Department of Education and many other funders.
+SOE students and faculty are committed to reshaping the face of education and its diverse fields.
+Syracuse University was the first research institution in the nation to create a dual certification inclusive elementary and special education program.
+We are also the first teacher education programs in the country to use National Board for Professional Teaching Standards videos in courses for students to reflect on the teaching practice of experienced teachers.

 230 Huntington Hall